Posted: 2 years ago, last updated 2 weeks ago.

 Rated for younger players in the US.
 Rated EVERYONE 10+ by ESRB with cartoon violence and crude humour.
 Players use an assortment of "cartoony" firearms (over-sized lasers/blasters, and pistols) to stun enemies or douse them in colour; players can also grab or throw enemies to the ground in hand-to-hand combat.
 In some driving sequences, players can slam into fleeing vehicles, causing them to break apart into Lego pieces.
 A handful of sequences depict slapstick-style and bathroom humour: characters emitting flatulence; bird droppings falling on a character's head; a character getting kicked in the crotch.

 8+ year-olds usually have the required skill to enjoy this game.
 This skews a little older than other Lego games with the city theme.
 You need to do a bit more running around from mission to mission, and the lack of super-hero, Harry Potter or Star Wars incentive to progress means that players need to have more robust inquisitiveness.

 Lego City: Undercover

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Lego City: Undercover or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Lego City: Undercover in how they play or their theme.
 These are good alternative games to Lego City: Undercover.